Push poll

-A push poll is an interactive marketing technique, most commonly employed during political campaigning, in which an individual or organization attempts to manipulate or alter prospective voters' views under the guise of conducting an opinion poll.
-Large numbers of voters are contacted with little effort made to collect and analyze voters' response data.
-Instead, the push poll is a form of telemarketing-based propaganda and rumor mongering, masquerading as an opinion poll.
+A push poll is an interactive marketing technique, most commonly employed during political campaigning, in which a person or organization attempts to manipulate or alter prospective voters' views under the guise of conducting an opinion poll.
+In a push poll, large numbers of voters are contacted with little effort made to collect and analyze their response data.
+Instead, the push poll is a form of telemarketing-based propaganda and rumor-mongering masquerading as an opinion poll.
 Push polls may rely on innuendo, or information gleaned from opposition research on the political opponent of the interests behind the poll.

 Generally, push polls are viewed as a form of negative campaigning.
 Indeed, the term is commonly (and confusingly) used in a broader sense to refer to legitimate polls that aim to test negative political messages.
-Future usage of the term will determine whether the strict or broad definition becomes the most favored definition.
-However, in all such polls, the pollster asks leading questions or suggestive questions that "push" the interviewee toward adopting an unfavourable response toward the political candidate in question.
+Future usage of the term will determine whether the strict or broad definition becomes the most favored, but in all such polls, the pollster asks leading questions or suggestive questions that "push" the interviewee toward adopting an unfavourable response toward the political candidate or issue in question.

-Legislation in Australia's Northern Territory defined push-polling as any activity conducted as part of a telephone call made, or a meeting held, during the election period for an election, that: (a) is, or appears to be, a survey (for example, a telephone opinion call or telemarketing call); and (b) is intended to influence an elector in deciding his or her vote.
+Legislation in Australia's Northern Territory defined push-polling as any activity conducted as part of a telephone call made, or a meeting held, during the election period for an election, that: (a) is, or appears to be, a survey (for example, a telephone opinion call or telemarketing call); and (b) is intended to influence an elector in deciding their vote.

 Push polling has been condemned by the American Association of Political Consultants and the American Association for Public Opinion Research.